ghc/ghc/docs/users_guide/separate_compilation.rst

     is only a temporary file that GHC will always generate, it is not output as a dependency.

+.. ghc-flag:: -dep-json ⟨file⟩
+    :shortdesc: Also emit ⟨file⟩ as a JSON file containing dependencies
+    :type: dynamic
+    :category: redirect-output

+    In addition to the makefile, also emit ⟨file⟩ as a JSON file containing the same dependencies info, so it can be parsed by external build systems.
+The JSON file contains a single object, mapping each target to a list of dependencies.

+.. ghc-flag:: -opt-json ⟨file⟩
+    :shortdesc: Also emit ⟨file⟩ as a JSON file containing ``OPTIONS`` and ``LANGUAGE`` pragmas of the source file
+    :type: dynamic
+    :category: redirect-output

+    In addition to the makefile, also emit ⟨file⟩ as a JSON file containing ``OPTIONS`` and ``LANGUAGE`` pragmas of the source file, so it can be parsed by external build systems.
+The JSON file contains a single object, mapping each source file to a list of options.
+Each ``LANGUAGE`` pragma is represented as an option as well, e.g. ``{-# LANGUAGE TemplateHaskell #-}`` is represented as ``"-XTemplateHaskell"``.

 .. _orphan-modules:

 Orphan modules and instance declarations